 - Lemolo Falls

 - Duwee Falls

-Below is a listing of all the waterfalls we will be visiting on the drive to or from Medford and Roseburg.
-I have also included photography from each of the falls, as well as travel distance, drive time, and hiking distances.
+Below is a listing of all the waterfalls we will be visiting on the drive to, or from, Medford and Roseburg.
+You will also find photos of each of the falls as well as travel distance, drive time, and hiking distances to the waterfalls.

 Wolf Creek Falls